 Exercise normal safety precautions in Cyprus.
 Use common sense.
 Look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local conditions.

 - Entry to Cyprus is only legal through certain airports and seaports.
 Foreign tourists have been refused entry because of arrival through non-official points in the north of Cyprus.
 Refusals have also occurred at official points of entry in the Cypriot Government-controlled south, because of concerns regarding travel to, or certain activities in, the north.
-See Entry or exit.
+See

 - Avoid demonstrations and large public gatherings as they might turn violent, especially around the UN buffer zone.
 See